 Our curvature estimates provide an easy toolkit in the study of a closed 3-manifold $M$ with a non-torsion monopole.
-In \cite{sung}, we derived the inevitability of collapsing when such a manifold has zero Yamabe invariant which implies the existence of a sequence of unit-volume Riemannian metrics $\{g_i\}$ on $M$ satisfying $\inf_i \int_M s_{g_i}^2d\mu_{g_i}=0.$ We also find a necessary condition to be a monopole class in a specific example as follows : \begin{prop}[\cite{sung}] Let $M$ be a closed oriented $3$-manifold which fibers over the circle with a periodic monodromy, and $N$ be a closed oriented $3$-manifold with $b_1(N)=0$.
+In \cite{sung}, we derived the inevitability of collapsing when such a manifold has zero Yamabe invariant which implies the existence of a sequence of unit-volume Riemannian metrics $\{g_i\}$ on $M$ satisfying $\inf_i \int_M s_{g_i}^2d\mu_{g_i}=0.$ We also found a necessary condition to be a monopole class in a specific example as follows : \begin{prop}[\cite{sung}] Let $M$ be a closed oriented $3$-manifold which fibers over the circle with a periodic monodromy, and $N$ be a closed oriented $3$-manifold with $b_1(N)=0$.

-Then the rational part of a monopole class of $M\# N$ is of the form $m [F]$ for an integer $m$ satisfying $|m|\leq |\chi(F)|$, where $\chi(F)$ is the Euler characteristic of the fiber $F$. \end{prop} (N.B. : In the statement of the theorem 1.4 of \cite{sung}, $b_1(N)=0$ is missing by mistake.)
+Then the rational part of a monopole class, if any, of $M\# N$ is of the form $m [F]$ for an integer $m$ satisfying $|m|\leq |\chi(F)|$, where $\chi(F)$ is the Euler characteristic of the fiber $F$. \end{prop} (N.B. : In the statement of Theorem 1.4 of \cite{sung}, $b_1(N)=0$ is missing by mistake.)

-We give a little generalization of this. \begin{prop} Let $M_i$ for $i=1,\cdots , n$ be a closed oriented $3$-manifold which fibers over the circle with a periodic monodromy, and $N$ be any closed oriented $3$-manifold.
+We give a generalization of this to connected sums : \begin{prop} Let $M_i$ for $i=1,\cdots , n$ be a closed oriented $3$-manifold which fibers over the circle with a periodic monodromy, and $N$ be any closed oriented $3$-manifold.